pavpolscan/armanager-lib-android/README.md

 Main goal of ARManager - ease life with creation/population/resizing and rotation of Scandit MatrixScan Augmented Reality views for the trackedBarcodes on the screen in case BarcodeTrackingAdvancedLayoutOverlay is used.

+Place yourself into developer shoes - if you’re just starting with Scandit SDK - on one hand you have data object (order or parcel) with some properties, on another - requirement to display the AR for it.
+There is nothing of help in between at the moment and if you have never done it before, AR will take long.
+ARManager is aimed to close this gap and with pure programmatic approach.

 This is simple project to test an idea of reference AR implementation with following ideas in mind:
 - programmatic AR view templates configuration
 - table-based AR templates layout